Brightcoders-Bootcamps/today-i-learned-Ruli-AlSe/README.md

 - **DataStreaming:** Methods for sending arbitrary data and for streaming files to the browser, instead of rendering.
 - **DefaultHeaders:** Allows configuring default headers that will be automatically merged into each response.
 - **EtagWithFlash:** When you're using the flash, it's generally used as a conditional on the view.
 This means the content of the view depends on the flash.
 Which in turn means that the ETag for a response should be computed with the content of the flash in mind.
 This does that by including the content of the flash as a component in the ETag that's generated for a response.

+## Wed 12, August 2020 *[ ActionController part 4 ]*
+- **EtagWithTemplateDigest:** When our views change, they should bubble up into HTTP cache freshness and bust browser caches.
+So the template digest for the current action is automatically included in the ETag.
+- **FormBuilder:** Override the default form builder for all views rendered by this controller and any of its descendants.
+Accepts a subclass of ActionView::Helpers::FormBuilder.
+- **Helpers:** The Rails framework provides a large number of helpers for working with assets, dates, forms, numbers and model objects, to name a few.
+These helpers are available to all templates by default.

+  In addition to using the standard template helpers provided, creating custom helpers to extract complicated logic or reusable functionality is strongly encouraged.
+By default, each controller will include all helpers.
+These helpers are only accessible on the controller through #helpers